twpayne/chezmoi/REFERENCE.md

 ### `update`

-Pull changes from the source VCS abd apply any changes.
+Pull changes from the source VCS and apply any changes.

 #### `update` examples